 Each player is designated with a specific role.
 Player One is in charge of navigation - they constantly run through a scrolling level while platforming over obstacles and hazards (on the top part of the playing view).
 At the same time, Player Two is "creating" those obstacles by matching beats on a scrolling track.
-Both are simultaneously viewing the same experience while controlling ed to be added to make it a competitive to be a challenge since Tommy and Zach ly, the game only works on one computer.

-Fast Fourier Transform (FFT) is used to procedurally generate the notes in the trackpass so that the game can have unlimited replayability.
+Both are simultaneously viewing the same procedurally generate the notes in the trackpass so that the game can have unlimited replayability.